vtan31/IPadOS-Fileupload-Issue/README.md

 **In your terminal**
 npm run start-nossl

-**A external url will be given in the terminal, browse with safari on IPadOS 13.x**
+**An external url will be given in the terminal, browse with safari on IPadOS 13.x**

 use file input and take a picture.